SQL Advanced Notebook

 SELECT * FROM org ORDER BY level, name;

-level tracks depth — level 1 = CEO, level 2 = direct reports, and so on.
-Add WHERE level <= 3 to limit depth.
+level tracks how deep you are — level 1 = CEO, level 2 = direct reports, and so on.
+Add WHERE level <= 3 to limit the depth.

 Advanced Grouping